 Meanwhile, in 1862, Ohioans elected him to Congress.
 President Lincoln persuaded him to resign his commission—it was easier to find major generals than to obtain effective Republicans for Congress.
 Garfield repeatedly won reelection for 18 years, and became the leading Republican in the House.

-At the 1880 Republican Convention, Garfield failed to win the presidential nomination for his friend John Sherman.
+At the 1880 Republican convention, Garfield failed to win the presidential nomination for his friend John Sherman.
 Finally, on the 36th ballot, Garfield himself became the “dark horse” nominee.
-By a margin of only 10,000 popular votes, Garfield defeated the Democratic nominee, General Winfield Scott Hancock.
+By a margin of less than 10,000 popular votes, Garfield defeated the Democratic nominee, General Winfield Scott Hancock.

 As president, Garfield strengthened federal authority over the New York Customs House, stronghold of Senator Roscoe Conkling, who was leader of the Stalwart Republicans and dispenser of patronage in New York.
 When Garfield submitted to the Senate a list of appointments including many of Conkling’s friends, he named Conkling's arch-rival William H. Robertson to run the Customs House.
 Conkling contested the nomination, tried to persuade the Senate to block it, and appealed to the Republican caucus to compel its withdrawal.